rorywalsh/cabbage/Docs/markdown/cabbage_create.md

 # cabbageCreate

 This opcode can be used to create widgets directly within a Csound orchestra.
+Note that widgets created in this way must be created at time 0.
+This is because the host needs to register the parameters when it is instantiated.

+<blockquote style="font-style:italic;border-left:10px solid #93d200;color:rgb(3, 147, 210);padding:1px;padding-left:10px;margin-top:0px;margin-bottom:1px;border-left-width:0.25rem"> Added in Cabbage v2.5.48</blockquote>

 ### Syntax